 An obligation to incur rehabilitation and site restoration costs arises when an environmental disturbance is caused by the exploration, development or ongoing production of a mineral property interest.
 The Company is required to record as a liability the estimated present value of future cash flows associated with the statutory, contractual or legal obligations related to site restoration and rehabilitation when the liability is incurred, with a corresponding increase to the carrying value of the related assets.

-The Company has no material restoration, rehabilitation or environmental liabilities as the disturbance to date is minimal g) Tax
+The Company has no material restoration, rehabilitation or environmental liabilities.